Quest of Dungeons

-Quest of Dungeons is a roguelike indie game released on March 25, 2014 by Portuguese developer Upfall Studios.
-The game features 16-bit graphics to resemble games from the Super NES and Sega Genesis era.
-It was initially released for Windows, Mac and iOS and was later ported to Xbox One via ID@Xbox on September 7, 2015.
-In February 2016, it was announced that the game was being developed on Wii U and Nintendo 3DS and was released on September 29, 2016.
+Quest of Dungeons is a roguelike video game released on March 25, 2014 by Portuguese developer Upfall Studios.
+The game has graphics resembling 16-bit game consoles.
+It was initially released for Windows, Mac, and iOS, then for Xbox One via ID@Xbox on September 7, 2015.
+In February 2016, it was announced that the game was being developed for Wii U and Nintendo 3DS and was released on September 29, 2016.
 It was later released for PlayStation 4 on January 17, 2017.
 On August 2, 2017, it was announced that it would be coming to the Nintendo Switch.

 Gameplay

 The player can assume the role of one of four different character class types, the Warrior, Wizard, Assassin or Shaman.
 The player enters a Mansion on the top floor and gradually progress down the increasing difficulty floors by leveling up.

 The entire game is randomly generated, so monsters, traps, loot are never on the same place.
 The game world is placed in a tile-based square grid that is viewed from a top-down perspective, where the player, enemies, items and objects occupy discrete squares.
 The game is turn-based, and both the player and numerous enemies take turns performing actions.
 The game has a very fast approach to the turn-based mechanic, and while the player does have to wait for the enemies to take turn, everything is done very quickly to keep the action fluid.
 Each turn the player may move or attack monsters in adjacent squares, pick, drop, and use items, and interact with various in-game objects.
 Permanent death is a major part of the game, in which if the player dies by losing all HP it will restart from the beginning of the game, thus creating a different dungeon, there are no options inside the game to change this, so while the player can save and continue later at any moment, if he dies he can't continue.